 Welcome to the Rana Lab

-RNA and Chemical Biology approaches to develop new immunotherapies and cures for cancer and HIV/AIDS
+RNA and Chemical Biology approaches to develop new therapies and cures for COVID-19, Cancer, and HIV/AIDS

 We are a multidisciplinary laboratory focused on discovering fundamental mechanisms of RNA biology that regulate immune response to viral infections and cancer, and the host response to immunotherapy.
 Our team has helped to uncover numerous functions of regulatory RNA assemblies in gene silencing, stem cell biology, cancer, immunity, and host-pathogen interactions.